-His doctoral dissertation “The Impact of Interactive Conversations in Learning Swahili” investigated how facebook chat and face-to-face conversations helped American students in speaking and writing Swahili.
-David recently published an article in an American Russian journal focusing on facebook chat and learning of Swahili.
-David is in the early stages of revising his dissertation project into a book manuscript.
+His doctoral dissertation “The Impact of Interactive Conversations Swahili Essay Writing” investigated how Facebook chat and face-to-face conversations helped American students in both speaking and writing Swahili.
+David recently published an article in an American Russian journal focusing on Facebook chat and writing of Swahili.
+Dr. Kyeu is in the early stages of revising his dissertation project into a book manuscript.
 He has presented his work in scholarly forums both within and outside the U.S.A.

-Prior to joining UC-Berkeley, Dr. Kyeu taught Swahili language and cultures at Brown University, the University of Florida, Touro University and the University of Wisconsin-Madison.
-Here at UC-Berkeley, he is a curriculum developer for Swahili and also teaches beginning, intermediate, and advanced Swahili courses.
+Prior to joining UC, Berkeley, Dr. Kyeu taught Swahili language and cultures at Brown University, the University of Florida, Touro University and the University of Wisconsin-Madison.
+Here at UC, Berkeley he teaches a freshman course in academic writing during the fall semester, and also offers beginning, intermediate, and advanced Swahili courses throughout the academic year.

-Besides teaching and doing research, Dr. David Kyeu also served as the webmaster in Berkeley’s department of African American studies, and he started a new role in October as the Language Assessment and Distant Language Coordinator at the Berkeley Center for African Studies.
+Besides teaching and doing research, Dr. David Kyeu also served as the webmaster in Berkeley’s department of African American studies, and in October, 2018, he started a new role as the Language Assessment and Distant Language Coordinator at the Berkeley’s Center for African Studies.

-Dr. Kyeu is a former Fulbright Scholar at Brown University and a recipient of the Swedish International Development Agency fellowship at Karlstad University.
+Dr. Kyeu is a former Fulbright Scholar at Brown University (2005-2006), and a recipient of the Swedish International Development Agency fellowship at Karlstad University in 2002.
 In 2009, he was honored with a teaching excellence award by the University of Wisconsin, Madison.

-David is currently a board member of the Global Association of Promoting Swahili (GAPS) and an active member of ALTA and NCOLCTL.
-In 2017, he co-edited the first GAPS volume that was jointly published with MULIKA at the Institute of Swahili Research in Tanzania.
+David is currently the Deputy Director (2019-present) of the Global Association of Promoting Swahili (GAPS), and also an active member of ALTA and NCOLCTL.
+In 2017, he co-edited a journal that was jointly published by GAPS and MULIKA at the Institute of Swahili Research in Tanzania.

 Articles and Edited Volumes